apache/nifi-fds/README.md

 npm start
 ```

-The demo application should now be availalbe at: [http://127.0.0.1:8080/](http://127.0.0.1:8080/).
+The demo application should now be available at: [http://127.0.0.1:8080/](http://127.0.0.1:8080/).
 The port may differ if there is a conflict on 8080.
 See the output of the start command for the available URLs.

 ## Contact us!
 The developer mailing list (dev@nifi.apache.org) is monitored pretty closely, and we tend to respond quickly.
 If you have a question, don't hesitate to shoot us an e-mail - we're here to help!
 Unfortunately, though, e-mails can get lost in the shuffle, so if you do send an e-mail and don't get a response within a day or two, it's our fault - don't worry about bothering us.
 Just ping the mailing list again.